Ginolux/zoov_project/README.md

 # zoov_project

-Microservices app with Flask, MongoDB, Kombu/RabbitMQ and UI
+## Microservices backend with Flask, MongoDB, Kombu/RabbitMQ

-# Cinema 3 - (Extremely Simplified) Example of Microservices in Python

 Overview
 ========

 This project is a test to demonstrate the use of microvervices to achieve something similar to what are been developed at Zoov.

 The application is powered by 3 microservices, all of them written in Python 3 using Flask.